learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 ## Introduction

 In this lesson, you'll learn how to solve a system of linear equations using matrix algebra and Numpy.
-You'll learn about the identity matrix and inverse matrices, which have some unique properties that can be used to solve for unknown values in systems of linear equations.
-Next, you'll discover how to create an identity matrix and calculate the inverse of a matrix in Python and Numpy.
+You'll also learn about the identity matrix and inverse matrices, which have some unique properties that can be used to solve for unknown values in systems of linear equations.
+You'll also learn how to create these using Numpy.

 ## Objectives

 You will be able to:

-* Understand and describe identity matrix and its role in linear equations
+- Define the identity matrix and its dot product
+- Define the inverse of a matrix
-* Calculate Inverse of a matrix in order to solve linear problems
+- Calculate the inverse of a matrix in order to solve linear problems
-* Use the Matrix algebra and Numpy skills to solve a system of linear equations
+- Use matrix algebra and Numpy to solve a system of linear equations given a real-life example

-## Identity Matrix
+## Identity matrix

 An identity matrix is a matrix whose dot product with another matrix $M$ equals the same matrix $M$.

-The identity matrix is a square matrix which contains **1s** along the major diagonal (from the top left to the bottom right), while all its other entries are **0s**.
-The main diagonal is highlighted in the image below.
+The identity matrix is a square matrix which contains **1**s along the major diagonal (from the top left to the bottom right), while all its other entries are **0**s.
+The main diagonal is highlighted in the image below:

 <img src="images/diagonal.png" width="250">

-An identity matrix with the same $(3 \times 3)$-shape is containing all 1s along this diagonal and 0s everywhere else as shown below:
+An identity matrix with the same $(3 \times 3)$-shape contains all **1**s along this diagonal and **0**s everywhere else as shown below:

 $$
   \left[ {\begin{array}{ccc}